MooreJonathan/TSQL-Reference/README.md

-# TSQL-Reference
+# Queries in Transact SQL

-Some Regular Queries
+No project here, just a quick reference of some common queries I use.